charlierobson/In_nihilum_reverteris/md/C.md

 Karl and Anton immediately pricked up their ears.

-ÄIn that case, whyÉs the phenomenon only being perceived by one person?\!Å Anton enquired.
+ÄIn that case, whyÉs the phenomenon only being perceived by one person?!Å Anton enquired.

 ÄGod is merciful.
 He could be shielding the fact that the Apocalypse is beginning from our eyes,Å Anna responded.
 Then, in an unusually calm and gentle tone, she added, ÄSince itÉs only your brother who can see the end approaching, heÉs undoubtedly GodÉs Prophet.Å